equodev/chromium-multiplatform-testing/README.md

 code -v      # Check VSCode installation
 ```

+### **Reporting Issues**

+If you encounter any issues while setting up or running the project, please create an issue in our repository so we can review and address it.
+You can submit an issue [here](https://github.com/equodev/chromium-multiplatform-testing/issues).

 # Project Setup

 To set up the project, start by installing the necessary dependencies using the following command in the root folder: